-As a result, a number of state governments, including New York (Client Alert 4/25/18) and now New Jersey, have responded to the newly created tax limitation by promulgating legislation that allows taxpayers to circumvent this limitation by utilizing the charitable contributions deduction.
+As a result, a number of state governments, including New York (Client Alert 4/25/18) and now New Jersey, have responded to the newly created deductible tax limitation by passing legislation that allows taxpayers to circumvent this limitation by utilizing the charitable contributions deduction.
 Specifically, at the election of the taxpayer, New Jersey will now grant a property tax credit for up to 90% of property tax payments a New Jersey taxpayer elects to treat as charitable contributions in lieu of the default tax treatment of a property tax payment capped as an itemized deduction at $10,000.
 Given the higher ceiling on charitable contributions, this should allow many taxpayers to continue to be able to fully deduct on their federal tax returns any payments incurred for New Jersey property tax payments.

 For more information, contact your Janover Advisor.